OpenMPDK/dss-ansible/README.md

 Note that MinIO EC limitations apply for each logical cluster in your inventory.

+#### Validate Inventory Connectivity

+Validate your inventory file, and the ansible host's connectivity to all hosts in your TESS cluster by executing an ad-hoc ansible ping command:

+    ansible all -i your_inventory -m ping

+All hosts should return `SUCCESS`.
+If any hosts fail the ping command, validate that you can SSH to the failed host with its specified `ansible_user`, without using a password.

 ## Configure Hosts and Deploy TESS Software Stack (Quick-Start)

 ### Initial Host Configuration